ChainLynxRobotics/CLAW-ScoutingPWA/README.md

 ## Features
 - Once installed, it can work **fully** offline
 - Everything can be done on a phone, built for mobile compatibility
-- Scouts with time based data for more information (such as time of button presses being recorded)
-- All data can be sent via QR codes
+- All data can be sent via QR codes and [Bluetooth radio](https://github.com/ChainLynxRobotics/CLAW-RadioFirmware)
   - Including scouting data, match schedule, and pick list
   - Data is heavily compressed to make transfer as fast as possible
 - Calculations and graphs are integrated in-app
-  - They can also be exported into excel/json files for easy data transfer and custom statistic calculations
+  - They can also be exported into csv/json files for easy data transfer and custom statistic calculations
 - Team Pick List with easy data viewing
   - Draggable teams for the current competition
   - The Pick List can be shared with others via a QR code for collaborative ranking.
 - If Internet is available, match schedule and team rankings can be pulled from [TBA API](https://www.thebluealliance.com/apidocs)

 ### Limitations
-- As this app is built to be used offline, all scouters must share qr codes with the scout lead every so often for them to collect the data
+- As this app is built to be used offline, all scouters must share qr codes with the scout lead every so often for them to collect the data, or use the bluetooth radio
+- Bluetooth is not available on IPhones due to iOS restrictions (WebBluetooth API not allowed)
 - UI is not super intuitive, and requires some practice before using in-competition
 - Two scouters can not scout the same team during the same match
   - Due to its time-based nature, the data cannot be combined or averaged out in any reasonable way